mrkkrp/dot-emacs/README.md

 SPC</kbd> and enter abbreviation without leading ‘8’, finish typing with
 <kbd>SPC</kbd> and abbreviation will be inserted and expanded.
 Point will be
 placed after one-character expansions and in between such expansions as ‘«»’.
-Since user writes name expansion in the minibuffer, current input method is ignored.
+Since user writes abbreviation in the minibuffer, current input method is ignored.

 ## GNUS